surf3s/E5/README.md

 ##### Linux

-The following has been tested on a clean install of Ubuntu 18.
-There may be some small differences in the code base from what it stored on GitHub and what is pulled from Pypi using pip, but I will try to maintain both equally.
+The following has been tested on clean installs of Ubuntu.
+There may be some small differences in the code base from what it stored on GitHub and what is pulled from PyPi using pip, but I will try to maintain both equally.

 ```
-sudo apt update
-sudo apt install python3-pip
-python3 -m pip install --upgrade --user pip setuptools
-python3 -m pip install kivy==1.11.1 --user
-python3 -m pip install e5 --user
+pip install e5
-python3 -m e5
+python -m e5py
 ```

+##### Bug Fixes in Version 1.3 (June, 2022)

+I finally had a chance to work on this and EDM.
+The main effort here was to upgrade the program to Kivy 2.0 so that it would once again easily work across platforms.
+This is done in the new version.
+Additionally, I fixed a number of buys/annoyances including:
+1. Delete key now works in addition to backspace
+2. When only one record was present, the datagrid did not work properly.
+This is fixed.
+3. When deleting records, sometimes the last record didn't show as deleted in the datagrid.
+This is fixed.

 #### Configuration Files